|The museum of Tovste is located at Ukrainska

 in October 2019 to commemorate his invaluable service

 In 1973 it was decided to transfer the museum to a new building,

 remained there until 1989, when some town officials decided

-to use the space as a dwelling for collective farmers.
-A new
+to use that space as accommodation for collective farmers.

 Str.
 109 turned out to be the perfect location –